antgonzales/antgonzales.github.io/_posts/2020-05-26-how-to-test-data-fetching-components.md

 ---
 layout: post
 title: "Testing components that make API calls"
-description: "Don't get stuck with a single data fetching library.
+description: "Learn how to test API calls in components with examples in React and Jest.
 Write tests flexible enough for change"
 image: "post-boxes-on-brick-compressed.jpg"
 date: 2020-05-25
 last_modified_at: 2021-02-05